 And that’s got to be better than just staring at a blank screen, hasn’t it?

 I used Hemingway’s ‘how to start a story’ trick when I was writing my novel A Kill in the Morning.
 After it was shortlisted for the Terry Pratchett Prize, I sold A Kill in the Morning to major publishers Transworld.
 Thank you, Hemingway!

-You can read the opening of the published novel here: The first three chapters of A Kill in the Morning.
+You can read the opening of the published novel here: The first two chapters of A Kill in the Morning .